-- The bureaucracy in obtaining work permits/ visas - The cost of visas and other documentation e.g. the visa for three years leave to remain as a skilled worker from outside Europe costs £1,028. - Some forms of immigration control bars people from out-of-work welfare benefits here for some time.
-(This includes people from outside Europe who must wait until they have permanent residence or citizenship after at least five years.)
-Recently, restrictions have also been put on the rights of EU nationals to claim benefits and on the length of time that they can receive them. - In spite of our Common Travel Area with the Irish Republic it is difficult for some people to travel freely across the border. - Gaining the permanent right to settle here can take at least 5 years and some categories of workers may never gain that right. - To sponsor a non-European partner or spouse to enter and settle in the UK you need to have a gross income of £18,600 or substantial cash savings.
-(This is more difficult in Northern Ireland because incomes are lower here.) - Most people from outside Europe lose the right to stay here if they lose their job or status as a spouse or partner of someone who has the right to remain.
-(This can cause additional problems for victims of domestic violence.) - Everyone is entitled to emergency medical treatment but some people in some immigration categories are not entitled to free ongoing healthcare. - To live here permanently, people from outside Europe must pass an English test and a Living in the UK test.
+- The bureaucracy in obtaining work permits/ visas - The cost of visas and other documentation e.g. application for indefinite leave to remain costs £2,389, as at October 2018. - People have delayed access to out-of-work welfare benefits.
+Most workers from outside Europe are barred until they have permanent residence or citizenship after at least five years.
+EEA nationals are also restricted in how long they must work before being eligible for such benefits and the period that they can receive them is restricted. - It is difficult for some people to travel freely across the border. - Gaining the permanent right to settle here can take at least 5 years and some categories of workers may never gain that right. - To sponsor a non-European partner or spouse to join you in the UK you need to have a gross income of £18,600 or substantial savings. - Most people from outside Europe lose the right to stay here if they lose their job or status as a spouse or partner of someone who has the right to remain.
+(This can cause problems for victims of domestic violence.) - Everyone is entitled to emergency medical treatment but people in some immigration categories do not receive free ongoing healthcare. - To live here permanently, people from outside Europe must pass an English test and a Living in the UK test.